 HCC Veterans scholarships

 In an effort to contribute to the Houston workforce and support Houston-area military veterans, Houston Community College (HCC) partners with the Texans for the Scholarships for Service program.
 HCC awards scholarships to veterans who are enrolled in HCC to help further their education and lead them on a path to making a difference in Houston.
-In 2014, 17 scholarships were awarded to veterans and in 2015, 11 scholarships were awarded.
+In 2014, 17 scholarships were awarded to veterans, in 2015, 11 scholarships were awarded, and in 2016, HCC awarded more than 20 scholarships, worth nearly $60,000, to veterans who were enrolled in HCC.
 The recipients are honored at an awards dinner inside the Verizon West Club at NRG Stadium that includes Texans players and HCC officials to formally receive their scholarships.
+Over the course of the partnership, the Texans have donated more than $250,000 in scholarships to HCC students.scholarships.

 Impact a Hero 5k Run

 The Impact a Hero organization raises funds to provide emotional and financial support for severely wounded and disabled War on Terror veterans and their families.
 The Texans were proud to sponsor the Kids Area at the run where children received autographs from Texans Cheerleaders and TORO and played on inflatables.
 In 2015, Texans Defensive Coordinator Romeo Crennel and linebackers coach Mike Vrabel served as honorary chairs, greeting the Heroes and their families and handing out awards to top finishers and fundraisers.
-The Impact A Hero weekend raised more than $300,000 for veterans and their families.
+The Impact a Hero 5K has raised more than $2.5 million for veterans and their families.

 Stars & Strikes